Katie Ledecky: Memoir

 Ledecky's memoir, Just Add Water, was published on June 11.
-In the book, she discloses that she has postural orthostatic tachycardia syndrome.
+In the book, she discloses that she has postural orthostatic tachycardia syndrome (POTS).

-US Olympic Trials
+2024 US Olympic trials

 At the 2024 US Olympic trials, Ledecky qualified for her fourth Olympics.
 She finished in first place in four events: 200-meter freestyle (1:55.22), 400-meter freestyle (3:58.35), 800-meter freestyle (8:14.12), and 1500-meter freestyle (15:37.35).

-Summer Olympic Games
+2024 Summer Olympic Games

 On the first night of the 2024 Summer Olympics in Paris, Ledecky finished third in the 400-metre freestyle behind Ariarne Titmus and Summer McIntosh.
 Ledecky later defended her title in the 1500 metre freestyle event, setting the new Olympic record with a time of 15:30:02.
 She won her fourth consecutive gold medal and eighth individual gold (an all-time record for women at the Olympics, a new all-time record for women at the Olympics, the previous one set by gymnast Věra Čáslavská had stood for 56 years) in the 800 metre freestyle and also competed in the 4x200m freestyle relay, joined by Claire Weinstein, Paige Madden, and Erin Gemmell.
 With a collective time of 7:40.86, the team won the silver medal.